Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 We allow creating and managing `PUBLIC` schemas now.
 When the name of the schema is `PUBLIC`, it's created with `OR_REPLACE`.
 Please be careful with this operation, because you may experience data loss. `OR_REPLACE` does `DROP` before `CREATE`, so all objects in the schema will be dropped and this is not visible in Terraform plan.
 To restore data-related objects that might have been accidentally or intentionally deleted, pleas read about [Time Travel](https://docs.snowflake.com/en/user-guide/data-time-travel).
 The alternative is to import `PUBLIC` schema manually and then manage it with Terraform.
 We've decided this based on [#2826](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2826).

 #### *(behavior change)* Boolean type changes
 To easily handle three-value logic (true, false, unknown) in provider's configs, type of `is_transient` and `with_managed_access` was changed from boolean to string.
-This should not require updating existing configs (boolean value should be accepted and state will be migrated to string automatically), however we recommend changing config values to strings.

 Terraform should recreate resources for configs lacking `is_transient` (`DROP` and then `CREATE` will be run underneath).
 To prevent this behavior, please set `is_transient` field.
+For more details about default values, please refer to the [changes before v1](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/v1-preparations/CHANGES_BEFORE_V1.md#default-values) document.

 Terraform should perform an action for configs lacking `with_managed_access` (`ALTER SCHEMA DISABLE MANAGED ACCESS` will be run underneath which should not affect the Snowflake object, because `MANAGED ACCESS` is not set by default)
 ### *(breaking change)* refactored snowflake_schemas datasource